Farza03/tmp-rules/tmp-rules.md

 * **Negative cargo mass** - Using a trailer with a mass lower than 0.

 * **Mixing vehicle items** - Using car parts on a truck, truck parts on a trailer or car parts on a trailer, and vice versa for each case.

+* **Ban Evading** - Joining the servers with an account when another account belonging to you is currently banned.

 **§5.2 - Staff and TruckersMP**